Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 title: Overview
 ---

+**Alfresco Search Enterprise 3.0** is deployed using the following components:

+* Alfresco Content Services 7.1.0, that includes Alfresco ActiveMQ, Alfresco Transform Service and Database
+* Alfresco Elasticsearch Connector 3.0.0
+* Elasticsearch server 7.10, that may be used as a standard managed service or that may be installed with default configuration

+> **Note:** The Elasticsearch server does not require any additional software from Alfresco in order to be used by Alfresco Search Enterprise 3.0

 Use this information to deploy the Alfresco Elasticsearch Connector.

-In order to use **Alfresco Search Enterprise 3.0** is also required to deploy ACS 7.0 and Elasticsearch server 7.10.
+To use Alfresco Search Enterprise 3.0 is also required to deploy ACS 7.1 and Elasticsearch server 7.10.
 Details on these deployments are available in [Alfresco Docs](https://docs.alfresco.com/content-services/latest/install/) and [Elasticsearch Docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html){:target="_blank"}.

 There are two main options for deploying Alfresco Elasticsearch Connector: using containerized deployment or using the distribution JAR application.
 Since Kubernetes deployment is not yet supported, Alfresco Elasticsearch Connector is designed to be deployed using Docker images that are packaged in Helm charts or Docker Compose.
 This is the recommended deployment approach.